 If you do end up going out with him, communicate with him about what your boundaries are.
 The mere fact that he’s older doesn’t automatically mean he’ll try to coerce you into sex.
 Some guys will, but that’s not an age or experience thing, it’s an idiot thing.
 Others prefer things to happen mutually and might want to take things slowly, for their own sakes as well as yours.
 If this guy is worth your time and energy, he’ll respect your wishes and whatever pace you decide is right for you.
 This may sound obvious, but agreeing to go out with someone doesn’t mean you also agree to have any kind of sexual contact with them, regardless of how much older or more experienced they may be.
 It just means you agree to have a cup of coffee, or see a movie, or whatever.
-Even if you’ve been going out with someone for a while, at no point do you have to tolerate or give in to any pressure to do anything you’re not comfortable with.posted about 4 years ago
+Even if you’ve been going out with someone for a while, at no point do you have to tolerate or give in to any pressure to do anything you’re not comfortable with.posted over 4 years ago

 You can’t stereotype all seniors to just wanna get in your pants lol xD But seriously, don’t date someone you don’t have feelings for just because your friends want you to, thats stupid.
 Also, if things don’t go well you might’ve just lost a good friend.
 OR at the very least, made things awkward between you and your friend for awhile.
 Since you like this Josh guy, give him a chance and if it turns out hes a douchebag he really just wants sex then dump him.
 I don’t know why its considered slutty to date someone older…hes not even that much older.
 It’s your first relationship so don’t get physically intimate too quickly.
-Let him know hes got to take it slow if he respects you.posted about 4 years ago
+Let him know hes got to take it slow if he respects you.posted over 4 years ago

 ^FrivolousDistinction’s advice is awesome.